 He is interested in the development and application of numerical methods on fundamental and applied environmental fluid mechanics across scales, beginning from water engineering and small-scale geometries using computational fluid dynamics software all the way to the continental shelf employing coastal ocean modelling techniques.

-Previously, Athanasios was a Research Associate in the hydro-environmental modelling for the design of marine renewable energy technologies as part of Cardiff University's Hydro-environmental Research Centre.
+Previously, Athanasios was a Research Fellow in the Applied Modelling and Computation Group at Imperial College London.
+Prior to joining Imperial, he was a Research Associate of Cardiff University's Hydro-environmental Research Centre.
 He obtained his PhD in Water Engineering and an MEng degree in Civil Engineering from the Cardiff School of Engineering.

 - NERC Research Fellow, Imperial College (2017).
 Department of Earth Science and Engineering.
 Natural Environment Research Council - National Productivity Investment Fund Industrial Innovation Fellowship NE/R013209/1